-• Strongly Agree 7 24%
+• Strongly Agree 6 26%

-• Agree 14 46%
+• Agree 11 48%

-• Neutral 7 24%
+• Neutral 4 17%

 • Disagree 0 0%

-• Strongly Disagree 2 6%
+• Strongly Disagree 2 9%

 The decision was made following the assessment of the intent of this DP to consolidate it with other DPs of a similar theme.
 This will make the final DPs more succinct and quantifiable to aid analysis against the options development in the next stage of this CAP1616 ACP.
+From the feedback including the individuals comments we can see that stakeholders on the ground are much less concerned with operational matters.
+A much larger portion answered that they were neutral to this DP, once again this highlights the difference in importance of certain matters to different stakeholders.